Cornell University Deer Management Program

-For more information on Plantations' sites, visit our Natural Areas Profiles.
-For site specific and program information on hunting activity and harvest at each site, visit our deer management program summary for 2008 - 2015 here.
+For more information on Botanic Garden's preserves, visit our Natural Areas Profiles.
+For site specific and program information on hunting activity and harvest at each site, visit our deer management program summary for 2008 - 2017 here.

 Information on venison processing

 Note: Cornell Botanic Gardens is providing the following information for the benefit of our hunters, and makes no claim of responsibility for the quality or reliability of services by third parties.

 If you are interested in donating venison to those in need, local Venison Donation Coalition Butchers are:

 Mountainside Outdoor Supply Homer, NY (607-749-5714)

 Jon’s Custom Meats Moravia, NY (315-497-0849)